Ellis Clarkson: Club career

 Clarkson started his career with Leigh in 1904 and helped them win the League championship in the 1905–06 season.

 He joined Hull F.C. in 1910, spending three seasons at the club.
 His final game for Hull was a 3–17 defeat against Batley in the 1912 Yorkshire Cup final.
 He returned to Leigh in 1913.

 He last played for Leigh in the 1918–19 season before being forced to retire due to a knee injury.
 He made 214 appearances during his two spells at Leigh.

-International honours
+Representative honours

-Ellis Clarkson won caps for England while at Hull in 1910 against Wales, in 1911 against Wales, and in 1912 against Wales.
+Clarkson won caps for England while at Hull in 1910 against Wales, in 1911 against Wales, and in 1912 against Wales.

-County honours

-Ellis Clarkson represented Lancashire while at Hull, and is one of only four players to do so, they are; Ellis Clarkson, Bob Taylor, Dick Gemmell and Steve Prescott.
+Clarkson represented Lancashire while at Hull, and is one of only four players to do so, they are; Ellis Clarkson, Bob Taylor, Dick Gemmell and Steve Prescott.

-Genealogical information
+Personal life

 Ellis Clarkson was the older brother of the rugby league footballer; Tom Clarkson.